-As a component of internal biosecurity and hygiene, litter management contributes to optimize the control of health risks in livestock farming.
+One of the most impactful and yet overlooked components of internal biosecurity and hygiene is the litter.
+As a component of internal biosecurity and hygiene, its proper management contributes to optimize the control of health risks in livestock farming.

-Some microorganisms coming from animals’ digestive tract are not directly pathogenic but, in high quantity, may induce digestive troubles in weak animals.
-However, many pathogens responsible for infections or parasitic diseases are present in animal secretions or dejections (fecal or other).
-To develop, these bacteria need air, optimal temperature and humidity.
+Some microorganisms coming from animals’ digestive tract are not directly pathogenic.
+However, when present in high quantity, they may induce digestive troubles in weak animals.
+Many pathogens responsible for infections or parasitic diseases are present in animal secretions or dejections (fecal or other).
+These bacteria need air, optimal temperature and humidity to develop.

-All these factors combined decrease the litter quality and cause troubles for animals such as respiratory, digestive, locomotive issues.
+All these factors combined decrease the litter quality and cause troubles for animals such as respiratory, digestive and locomotive issues.
 Indeed, diseases such as food pad lesions, breast blisters and necrotic enteritis in poultry, mastitis and lameness in cattle and UTI in sows can be widely limited with

 Wisium has developed a unique litter solution called PURlite.
 PURlite is a powerful litter conditioner that dries piglets right after birth and, at the same time, helps ensure the right bedding environment.
 This unique solution helps ensure the best animal performance to improve your profitability.